FlyUltra/BungeeConfig/README.md

 ```

 ## License
-ForestRedisAPI is licensed under the permissive MIT license.
+TheBungeeConfig is licensed under the permissive MIT license.
 Please see [`LICENSE.txt`](https://github.com/FlyUltra/TheBungeeConfig/blob/master/LICENSE.txt) for more information.